Skip to main content

 2. Create a sleep-friendly environment

 Make your bedroom a haven for sleep by keeping it cool, dark, and quiet.
-Invest in a comfortable mattress and pillow that support your body and promote better sleep.
-Might we suggest either the Do Not Disturb Satin Sleep Mask or the Lights Out Sleep Mask as your perfect bedtime accessory?!
+Get a comfy mattress and pillow that support your body and promote better sleep.
+I can highly recommend either the Do Not Disturb Satin Sleep Mask or the Lights Out Sleep Mask as your perfect bedtime accessory!

 3. Limit screen time before bed

 The blue light emitted by electronic devices can interfere with your sleep-wake cycle.
-Avoid using screens, such as smartphones and laptops, for at least an hour before bed.
+While this isn't true for everyone, setting the phones or laptop, to the side at least an hour before bed definitely can't hurt.

 Conclusion